The Black Fatherhood Podcast with Dr. Alvin Thomas

 Dr. Thomas is the founder and host of the series that aims to educate, validate and elevate the importance of Black fatherhood to strengthen individuals, families and communities.

 The first two episodes debuted in June 2022 for Father’s Day and Juneteenth.
-Look for two new episodes each week in June and July 2022 to round out the 15-episode season.

 Special feature: Behind the Scenes